 A volume group represents a set of block storage volumes that can be treated as a single entity for backup and clone purposes.
 A volume group is associated with a single Availability Domain (AD), and volumes within the group are also within the same AD.

 The volume group exposes the same backup/restore and clone capabilities as individual volumes.
 This means you can perform a point-in-time crash consistent coordinated backup of a volume group – either incremental or full – and create a point-in-time crash consistent clone of a volume group.

 How many volumes can I have in a volume group?

-Currently, up to 32 volumes can be placed in a volume group.
+Up to 32 volumes can be placed in a volume group, up to a total volume group size of 128 TB.
 This is a soft limit, and can be increased per tenancy as requested via the limit increase.
 Each volume may only be in one volume group.